MuhammdAbdullah/Heat-Transfer/README.md

 # Heat Transfer Data Reader

-A simple Electron.js desktop application that reads heat transfer data from a COM port.
+A simple Electron.js desktop application that reads heat transfer data from a COM port with USB HID bootloader support for firmware updates.

 ## 📥 Download & Install